maros/Zway-SecurityZone/README.md

 the zone within the given delay period.

 The state security zone can be armed and disarmed via a virtual switch device.
+Optionally arming of a zone can also be delayed, ie. allowing for leaving the house without tripping alarms.

 In case of an alarm this module will not perform any actions.
 It will just emit an event, which should be catched and processed by other modules in the